-- 1. Readmission is not guaranteed. - 2.
-All requests for readmission must be submitted in writing to the Nursing Department Chair and forwarded to the Nursing Counselor.
+1. Readmission is not guaranteed.

+- 2. All requests for readmission must be submitted in writing to the Nursing Department Chair and forwarded to the Nursing Counselor.
 The Nursing Admissions Committee will review and approve requests for readmission.
 Decisions regarding eligibility for readmission will be made on an individual basis and determined based on available slots, GPA, and the student's previous academic and professional performance in the program.
 The Admissions Committee will meet with the student as needed.
 The student will be notified regarding eligibility for readmission. - 3.
 All requirements of the current admissions policy must be met. - 4.
 If readmitted for advanced standing, all requirements of the progression policy must be met. - 5.
 Readmission is on a space available basis as determined by the Nursing Admissions Committee.
 (The Nursing Admissions Committee consists of the Nursing Department Chair, the Health Sciences Division Chair, the Registrar, the nursing counselor, and two nursing faculty members.) - 6.
 Readmission will be limited to one (1) time.
 A student who is accepted for readmission and does not enroll for the semester accepted shall go through the entire admission procedure the next time an application is made. - 7.
 Students accepted for readmission shall submit (1) an updated physical and emotional health report, (2) transcripts of course work taken at other colleges since last time enrolled at RichmondCC, and (3) current TB and CPR certification. - 8.
 An interview with the Nursing Admission Committee may be scheduled. - 9.
 Students will be required to pass a written theory and medication competency exam with a score of 80 or above for course(s) successfully completed to be readmitted into the Nursing program. - 10.
 Students may be required to perform appropriate nursing skills for course(s) to ensure competency. - 11.
-No competency exams are administered for a course not taken.
+No competency exams are administered for a course not taken. - 12.
+In the event that there are more readmission applicants than slots available, applicants will be ranked based on competency exam scores.

 III.
-NURSING DISMISSAL POLICY

-In addition to the nursing progression policy, the nursing faculty reserves the right to dismiss a student from the nursing program for the following reasons:
+NURSING DISMISSAL POLICY - In addition to the nursing progression policy, the nursing faculty reserves the right to dismiss a student from the nursing program for the following reasons: